If you would like to support this site, please consider Donating.

 A superb book, very concise and well written, giving a wealth of information on 400 or more species including descriptions, habitat, cultivation details and plant uses.
 A wealth of colour photographs bring each plant vividly to life.

 ].
-Traditionally, the leaves are brewed in a similar manner to tea, but the brew is drunk directly from the spout of the teapot, or from a gourd or from a glass using a tube known as a bombilla[
+Traditionally, the leaves are brewed in a similar manner to tea, but the brew is drunk directly from the spout of the teapot, or from a gourd or is sucked from a glass using a tube known as a bombilla[

 307